yala/MLCodeLab/README.md

 In this lab we cover:

 - Building a classifier end to end (from raw text to features to results!)
-- Analysis tools and feature engineering
+- Analysis and feature engineering
 - Experimenting with different classifiers

 In the talk, I'll walk through some sample code, but working through implementing the code yourself is heavily encouraged!
 It's not very tricky but generating the code yourself will solidify the knowledge.
 Let's get started!